lupantech/MathVista/README.md

 ### Contributing the Leaderboard

 🚨🚨 The leaderboard is continuously being updated.

-The evaluation instructions are available [here](https://github.com/lupantech/MathVista?tab=readme-ov-file#-evaluations-on-mathvista).
+The evaluation instructions are available at [🔮 Evaluations on MathVista](https://github.com/lupantech/MathVista?tab=readme-ov-file#-evaluations-on-mathvista) and [📝 Evaluation Scripts of Our Models](https://github.com/lupantech/MathVista?tab=readme-ov-file#-evaluation-scripts-of-our-models).

 To submit your results to the leaderboard on the **testmini** subset, please send to [this email](mailto:lupantech@gmail.com) with your result json file and score json file, referring to the template files below: